 Questions About the Job Role

-You could even ask “Where did the previous person in the role go?
+You could even ask, “Where did the previous person in the role go?
 Did they stay at the company and climb up?”
-Wiacek added.
+Wiacek said.

 If you’re applying for a software development or data science role, you’ll likely be expected to work with a variety of technology stacks, and some might be unfamiliar.
 Ask about what platforms or tools you’ll need to use as a part of your role and find out what kind of training resources they offer to help you learn new technologies.